-Since granting its first Doctor of Medicine degrees in 1975, Alpert Medical School has become a national leader in medical education and biomedical research.
-By attracting first-class physicians and researchers to Rhode Island over the past three decades, the Medical School and its seven affiliated teaching hospitals have radically improved the state's health care environment, from health care policy to patient care.
+Since granting its first Doctor of Medicine degrees in 1975, the Warren Alpert Medical School has become a national leader in medical education and biomedical research.
+By attracting first-class physicians and researchers to Rhode Island over the past four decades, the Medical School and its seven affiliated teaching hospitals have radically improved the state's health care environment, from health care policy to patient care.

-The Medical School is a component of Brown’s Division of Biology and Medicine, which also includes the Program in Biology and the Public Health Program.
-Together with Brown's seven affiliated teaching hospitals, the collective research enterprise in the life and health sciences attracts $213 million in sponsored research funding per year.
+The Medical School is a component of Brown’s Division of Biology and Medicine, which also includes the Program in Biology.
+Together with Brown's seven affiliated teaching hospitals, the collective research enterprise in the life and health sciences attracts $180 million in sponsored research funding per year.

-Learn more about what it's like to study medicine and more at Alpert Medical School.
+Learn more about what it's like to study medicine and more at Brown.